-Fishing Report 2/13/2019
+Fishing Report 6/19/2019

-San Juan below Navajo Dam: Good
+San Juan below Navajo Dam: Flows are up.

-The flows are at 280 cfs.
-The lake is turning over.
+The flows are at 4650 cfs.

 You can Czech nymph this river and use bigger flies other than the standard size 20-24.
 You just need to target the deeper runs!!
 Also streamer time, when using streamers use 3x and 4x the fish are not leader shy with the water off color.

-East and West Forks of the San Juan:
+East and West Forks of the San Juan: Very High

 Nymphs: Jig and Standard princes, Hares Ears, Rainbow Warriors

-Williams Creek Reservoir: Fair
+Williams Creek Reservoir: Good

 Dry Flies Dry:

-Animas River, Durango: No reports
+Animas River, Durango: Rafting time.

-Flow 154 cfs.
+Flow 4330 cfs.

 We have had no reports.

-Best Flies: Stone fly patterns, Pheasant tails, Pt Spectra 94, Pettitosso on the Swing, Collaretto, Tricolor, Caddis and many of our Competition Flies, Streamers are working well.
-We have had some good reports of some nice fish being caught on the Ute water below town before the rains.
+Best Flies: Stone fly patterns, Pheasant tails, Pt Spectra 94, Pettitosso on the Swing, Collaretto, Tricolor, Caddis and many of our Competition Flies,

-Rio Chama, New Mexico: Ice
+Rio Chama, New Mexico: Blown out but falling.